jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 response and remediation.
 Our hot patch, as well as our threat intelligence were cited in the US Cybersecurity
-\& Infrastructure Security Agencys Alert, Mitigating Log4Shell and Other Log4j\-Related Vulnerabilities on December 22 2021\.In November 2021, Jennifer Fernick was an invited Keynote Speaker at the Linux Foundation Member
+\& Infrastructure Security Agencys Alert, Mitigating Log4Shell and Other Log4j\-Related Vulnerabilities on December 22 2021\.
-Summit, where in her presentation, Securing Open Source Software, she made a case for why coordinated efforts to secure the open source ecosystem are urgently needed to strengthen software supply chain security.
-She and her co\-speaker, David Wheeler of the Linux Foundation, also highlighted progress made since OpenSSFs founding in August 2020\.
-A recording of this presentation is available here.Later that month, Jennifer was also voted onto thenew Governing Board of the Open Source Security
-Foundation as the new General Member Representative, where joins senior technical executives from major technology companies including AWS, Cisco, Dell, GitHub, Google, Facebook, IBM, Intel, Microsoft, Oracle, Red Hat, VMWare, and more to help lead an industry\- wide effort to help secure the open source ecosystem.
+2021 NCC Group Annual Research Report
+16
+2021 NCC Group Annual Research Report
+17
+Secure Programming
-This was discussed in detail in this press release.162021 NCC Group Annual Research ReportSecure ProgrammingIn March 2021, Robert Seacord (in collaboration with Jens Gustedt of INRIA) presented their paper on C language mechanism for error handling and deferred cleanup at the ACMSIGAPP Symposium on Applied Computing.
+In March 2021, Robert Seacord (in collaboration with Jens Gustedt of INRIA) presented their paper on C language mechanism for error handling and deferred cleanup at the ACMSIGAPP Symposium on Applied Computing.
 This paper introduces the implementation of a C language mechanism for error handling and deferred cleanup adapted from similar features in the Go programming language, which improves the proximity, visibility, maintainability, robustness,
 \& security of cleanup and error handling over existing language features.
 This feature is currently under consideration for inclusion for forthcoming versions of the C programming language standard.
 A reference implementation of the features described by this paper is also available under an open source (BSD) license.
 This paper was also published in the conferences proceedings, SAC 21:
-Proceedings of the 36th Annual ACM Symposium on Applied Computing.In March 2021, Robert Seacord published a recording of his internal conference presentation, The Future of C Code Review, in which he discussed optimizations resulting from pointer provenance\-based alias analysis in the C programming language that can modify the behavior of code with undefined behaviors, ultimately explaining what pointer provenance is, how it can introduce security flaws into your C program, and how to spot the problem and repair it.
+Proceedings of the 36th Annual ACM Symposium on Applied Computing.
+In March 2021, Robert Seacord published a recording of his internal conference presentation, The Future of C Code Review, in which he discussed optimizations resulting from pointer provenance\-based alias analysis in the C programming language that can modify the behavior of code with undefined behaviors, ultimately explaining what pointer provenance is, how it can introduce security flaws into your C program, and how to spot the problem and repair it.
-This presentation was based upon his Draft Technical Specification, A Provenance\-aware Memory Object Model for C, submitted to ISO TC 1SC22WG14, the C Standards Committee, in September 2020\.In September 2021, Robert Seacord presented Why Cant Johnny Code Securely? at CyberEd 2021\.
+This presentation was based upon his Draft Technical Specification, A Provenance\-aware Memory Object Model for C, submitted to ISO TC 1SC22WG14, the C Standards Committee, in September 2020\.
+In May 2021, Robert Seacord published a blog post in which he argues that supply chain security begins with secure software development.
+In July 2021, Robert Seacord released Reliably\-checked String Library Binding, a library binding that uses static array extents to improve diagnostics that can help identify memory safety flaws.
+This tool is part of his work on broader initiatives in the C Standards Committee to improve bounds checking for array types.
+In August 2021, Robert Seacord presented his training, Secure Coding in C, at Black Hat USA, which offered detailed explanation of common programming errors in C and C\+\+ and describes how these errors can lead to code that is vulnerable to exploitation, and demonstrates specific remediation techniques as well as general secure coding practices that help prevent the introduction of vulnerabilities in C and C\+\+ codebases.
+In September 2021, Robert Seacord presented Why Cant Johnny Code Securely? at CyberEd 2021\.
 This presentation discussed how software developer demand continues to increase faster than universities can produce qualified graduates, increasing the software